cmatKhan/rnaseq_pipeline_rewrite/STYLE_GUIDE.md

 ### general
 - all executables should start with a shebang line including env, eg #!/usr/bin/env python or #!/usr/bin/env nextflow
-- docstrings for all scripts and functions should look like this:
+- docstrings should go at the top of all scripts with a usage example and input explanations.
+- Python functions should be documented like so:
 ```
 def doSomething(arg1, arg2, *args, **kwargs):
    """
       this is my description.
 Explain the variable entries somewhere, maybe in the params, maybe here
       usage: doSomething(arg1)
+      :params arg1: description
+      :params arg2: description
       :throws: any errors that the function throws.
 To the extent possible, check input and handle errors with a descriptive message. functions should throw errors to be caught in calling script.
-      :params arg1: description
-      :params arg2: description
       :returns: some value
    """
    raise NotImplementedError